DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

 ## Poster Information

 - **Every accepted paper will be presented as a poster**.
-Additionally, we will soon announce selected papers for oral presentations.
+Additionally, some papers were selected for [oral presentations](papers.html).
 - The maximum poster size is 4x8 and there is an onsite printing option (not mandatory).
 More information [here](https://cvprworkshop.myprintdesk.net/DSF/SmartStore.aspx#!/Storefront).
 - DO NOT SUBMIT A WORKSHOP PAPER TO THE MAIN CONFERENCE PRINT SITE - IT WILL BE REJECTED.
 - Any questions can be directed to Nicole (nicole@ctocevents.com) before submission.